“Do You Have a Formula When Considering a Business Purchase”?

 But that’s not all…

-I’m confident the hot dog stand has scooped up plenty of business from 6 or 7 restaurants which have bitten the dust.
+I’m confident the Maine hot dog stand has scooped up plenty of business from 6 or 7 restaurants which have bitten the dust in the current economic downturn too.
 I’m not big fan when it comes to buying someone else’s business, but there are exceptions.

 My preference, as I said, is to start (or acquire) a small or failing businesses with no overhead or debt and build it up.
-I’ve done this before myself…and I’ve helped other entrepreneurs, clients and investors do the same thing.
+I’ve done this dozens of times myself…and I’ve helped more than a hundred entrepreneurs, clients and investors do the same thing.

 You can use the “three times net profit” formula as a guide or for reference but nothing more.
 It’s like judging the current “real” market value for something on eBay.